 You can download the statues of the society (in German) here.

-At the second general meeting of the society in January 2019 the society´s organs were elected.
+At the third general meeting of the society in January 2021 the society´s organs were elected.
 Presently the board of MoFA consists of the following persons:

 - President: Elisabeth Haring (Natural History Museum Vienna)